-The thesis proposal will be assessed by a Board of Examiners formed by the supervisor with two Faculty of Business (FB) colleagues who are experts in the area of the student's thesis topics.
-One of the two FB colleagues will also serve as the panel reviewer in charge.
+The thesis proposal will be assessed by a Board of Examiners formed by the supervisor with two FB colleagues who are experts in the area of the student's thesis topic.
+One of the two FB colleagues will also serve as the Chairman.
 The three review panel members will jointly assess the quality and the feasibility of the student's research proposal.